CompuTec/computec-docs/docs/wms/administrator-guide/wms-translator.md

 # WMS Translator

-WMS Translator is an IT solution that allows you to translate CompuTec WMS easily from its default (American English) to any other language.
+This guide explains how to use the WMS Translator, an essential IT solution for businesses utilizing CompuTec WMS.
+The tool enables users to easily translate the default language of CompuTec WMS (American English) into any other language, making the system more accessible to non-English-speaking users.
+It is particularly useful for international organizations or businesses that need to customize the interface for different regions or languages.
+Whether you're translating for a specific locale or testing a new language version, WMS Translator offers an intuitive and efficient process.

 ---

 :::caution
-    If you have created a translation for a specific language, we suggest you send the files to us to incorporate in the next installer.
-Otherwise, the language will get back to default after an upgrade.
+    If you have created a translation for a specific language, it’s advisable to send these files to CompuTec to be incorporated into the next installer release.
+Otherwise, the language will revert to the default (American English) after a system upgrade, and your changes will be lost.
 :::

 ## WMS Translator Address